aeozyalcin/August2MQTT/README.md

 Did you create your own `config.json` for your lock?
 You will get that error if you are using the default example `config.json` that came with the repo.
 Otherwise, you might have a typo in your `config.json`.

+**I am getting an error `_bluetooth.error: (1, 'Operation not permitted')`.
+What's up with that?**

+That usually means that you are not running `mqtt_august_bridge.py` as root.
+You need to run it as root user, because we need to access the bluetooth adapter.
+Try running it as `sudo python3 mqtt_august_bridge.py` instead.

 # I want to contribute!
 Awesome!
 This is my first repo on GitHub, so I welcome other people's contributions!
 The way I have things together, it's meant for more advanced people, and cleaning up the code and documentation would definitely make it easier for less experienced people.
 I hope we get there one day.
 So feel free to create issues/make suggestions.